 Verda’s Hankins line surnames include Berry, Dobyns, Fox, Gill, Goodloe, Hankins, Mott, Waller, Weeks, Wright, and Younger.
 Her ancestors, John Berry, Edward Dobyns, Henry Goodloe, John Hankins, and Titus Fox all settled in Hopkins County in the early 1800s.
-The list of her Petty line surnames is much shorter—Petty and Thomas.
-Her mother’s parents were John R. Petty and Margaret Thomas.
-I know nothing about their ancestry beyond three of their parents.
-I have found no one who knows even the first name of John R.’s mother.
+Her Petty line surnames list is much shorter—Petty, Thomas, Rose, and Baker.
+The Pettys and Roses were in east Tennessee.
+The Thomases and Bakers were in north Georgia.

 Photo on right: Vernon, Verda, Gladys, and Will

 Rebecca Baker, wife of Jesse Thomas, was the daughter of Christopher Baker and Agnes Forrester.
 Christopher married Agnes Forrester in 1783 in Rowan County, North Carolina, and moved to Georgia.
 Christopher died about 1828 in Gwinnett County.
 He was the son of Absolom Baker Sr., who died about 1775 in Rowan County, North Carolina, and Mary Sewell.
 Rebecca was Verda's great-grandmother.